uncopied/smart_contract/README.md

 # Smart Contract to manage NFT Royalties
-This is an explanation of the smart contract PROTOTYPE for the Uncopied project.
-Uncopied intends to issue secure 'proof of provenance' for physical and digital art (NFTs).
-UNCOPIED's vision is to make original art truly unique, with physical and digitally immutable certificates of authenticity, expertise and inventory that will outlive us.
+This is an explanation of a smart contract PROTOTYPE for artistic NTFs on Algorand.
 The NFTs can be traded on any Algorand NFT marketplace (DEX) based on agreed standards for asset identification and metadata.
-This prototype is to explore how we can manage royalties ("Droit de Suite") on initial NFT transaction, but also on all future transactions.
+This prototype is to explore how one can manage royalties ("Droit de Suite") on initial NFT transaction, but also on all future transactions.

 THIS IS NOT PRODUCTION-READY.

 Also, please note that Uncopied.Art is neither an online art shop, nor a market place / DEX.
+Uncopied intends to issue secure 'proof of provenance' for physical and digital art (NFTs).
+Uncopied's vision is to make original art truly unique, with physical and digitally immutable certificates of authenticity, expertise and inventory that will outlive us.
 Uncopied assets represent an immutable proof of provenance for a physical or digital object, as such they are non-tradable and inalienable.
 Learn more about Uncopied here https://uncopied.art/

 Uncopied ASA != Tradable NFT